 Head of Workforce & Professional Practice

-Kevin has been a practicing Youth and Community worker for over 25 years.
+Kevin is JNC Qualified and has been a practicing Youth and Community worker for over 25 years.
 He has been a leader in both the statutory and voluntary sectors, and has a passion for street work and infrastructure projects.
 He’s based in Manchester.

 Quality Practice Manager

 Laura is Quality Practice Manager for the NYA

 Laura is a JNC Youth and Community qualified practitioner with over 20 years youth work experience and has worked in a variety of settings including centre based, detached and mobile provision, managing and delivering universal services, specialist programmes and targeted work to young people.

 Throughout her career she has trained youth workers both formally and informally and is passionate about sharing her experience to develop the skills and knowledge of others.
 Her most recent role with young people has been in sexual health focussing on CSE and HSB.